 You need to configure a registry.json to enforce sign-in.
 For Image Access Management to take effect, Docker Desktop users must authenticate to your organization.

-- Select Organizations, your organization, Settings, and then select Image Access.
+- Select your organization in the left navigation drop-down menu, and then select Image Access.

 - Enable Image Access Management to set the permissions for the following categories of images you can manage: